mleung2019/cse15l-lab-reports/report1.md

-# Week 1 Lab Report - Remote Access and FileSystem
+# Lab Report 1 - Remote Access and FileSystem (Week 1)

 ## How to log into a course-specific account on `ieng6`

 <br>

 ## 1. Installing VScode